nicolemgunther/Sprint-Challenge-React-Wars/Answers.md

 1. What does it mean to _think_ in react?

-To think in React means to think about how you will breka your project into small components in an effective manner.
+To think in React means to think about how you will break your project into small components in an effective manner.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.